Who is the Lord-Lieutenant of County Londonderry?

 https://www.royal.gov.uk

-King’s Award for Voluntary Service (QAVS).
+King’s Award for Voluntary Service (KAVS).
 How do I nominate?

 The King’s Award for Voluntary Service recognises exceptional work carried out by any voluntary organisation working in the community.
-Any such organisation is eligible to be nominated but must demonstrate a very meaningful degree of success.
+Any such organisation is eligible to be nominated but must demonstrate a very meaningful degree of success and certain other criteria.

-Recipients of the QAVS in County Londonderry over the last few years:
+Recipients of the KAVS in County Londonderry over the last few years:

 Bann Rowing Club